Brand Guide and Story

-Standards outlined in this manual set the benchmark for our strengthened positioning, and provide you with the tools you need to present Algoma in a clear, competitive and differentiating manner.
+Standards outlined in this guide set the benchmark for our strengthened positioning, and provide you with the tools you need to present Algoma in a clear, competitive and differentiating manner.
 Guidelines for successful use of these fundamental elements follow, with a wide range of applications and supporting material.
+Additional resources are available to faculty and staff via Algoma U’s internal Employee Portal.

 Our wordmark expresses our personality and encapsulates our identity with impact.
 And it makes Algoma instantly and easily recognizable.